 Physicians are stronger when united.
-The Kane County Medical Society (KCMS) along with the Illinois State Medical Society (ISMS) unifies local physicians of all specialties and practice settings and provides them with valuable tools that not only engage physicians in positive settings but supports them in their practices.
-ISMS is the only organized medicine group that advocates for doctors practicing medicine in Illinois.
+The Kane County Medical Society (KCMS) along with the Illinois State Medical Society (ISMS) unifies physicians from all specialties and practice settings and provides them with valuable tools that not only positively engages physicians but also supports them in their practices.
+KCMS/ISMS is the only organized medicine group that advocates for doctors practicing medicine in Illinois.
 KCMS provides the means for which every physician in the county can speak to the issues at the grass-roots level.

 KCMS encourages the participation of every physician in the county.
-While membership in your organized medicine group is not required, it is strongly encouraged.
 Strong advocacy and valuable physician benefits can only be maintained for the good of the profession if everyone does their part.
 If you are a Kane County physician, and are not yet a member or your membership has lapsed you can apply for membership by filling out the KCMS Physician Application.

 Q: What's in it for me?